Distinguishing Phylogenetic Level-2 Networks with Quartets and Inter-Taxon Quartet Distances: NANUQ metric of a phylogenetic network

 First, we introduce a different generalization of $\rho$ from \cref{subsec:quartet_metric}.
 Let $N$ be a semi-directed network on four leaves $\{x,y,z,w\}$ (which could be a quartet tree), i.e., $N$ is a \emph{quarnet}.
 Then, in contrast to $\rhotilde$ of the previous section, we ignore multiplicities and instead define

 That is, $\rho$ for a pair of leaves of a quarnet is the \emph{unweighted} average $\rho$ of all the quartet trees $N$ displays.
-As with the $\rhotilde$-value, it is again easy to check in the level-1 case that this new extension coincides exactly with the $\rho$ that is used for NANUQ \cite{allman2019nanuq}.
-For other levels, they are generally different (see \Cref{fig:rhodistance_tilde}).
+In case $N$ is strictly level-1, $|\T(N)| = 2$, and so this new extension coincides exactly with the $\rhotilde$-value defined in \cref{eq:rhotilde}, and hence also with the $\rho$ that is used for NANUQ \cite{allman2019nanuq}.
+For other levels, this newly defined $\rho$ and the $\rhotilde$ from \cref{eq:rhotilde} are generally different (see \Cref{fig:rhodistance_tilde}).

 As before, $\rho$ induces a corresponding metric on the leaves of a semi-directed network with four or more leaves.
 Since this metric will be the main generalization of the metric in \cite{allman2019nanuq}, we call it the \emph{NANUQ metric}. \begin{definition}[NANUQ metric] Let $N$ be a semi-directed network on leaf set $X$ with $n = |X| \geq 4$.
 For any pair of leaves $x \neq y$ of $X$, let